-Medipass is not responsible for the content of any third party material appearing on the platform or any third party sites linked to the platform.
+7.2 Medipass is not responsible for the content of any third party material appearing on the platform or any third party sites linked to the platform.
 Such information, advertisements or links are purely for information purposes only and are not endorsements by Medipass as to the quality, accuracy or completeness of the third party information or websites.

-The Service includes references to certain Insurer names (“Marks”).
-Marks are owned solely and exclusively by the relevant Insurer.
-You will not contest the ownership of the Marks for any reason.
-The Insurer may at any time, immediately and without notice, prohibit you from using any of the Marks for any reason.
+9.1 The Service utilises certain integrations with Insurers and includes references to certain Insurer’s names, end user identifiers such as transaction numbers or participant numbers, the amount of the benefit paid by the Insurer and the status of any Transactions adjudicated by the Insurer (“Insurer Property”).
+Insurer Property is owned solely and exclusively by the relevant Insurer.
+You will not contest the ownership of the Insurer Property for any reason.
+The Insurer may at any time, immediately and without notice, prohibit you from using any of the Insurer Property for any reason.
 You may only use advertising and promotional material if you have received written authorisation from the relevant Insurer, which Medipass may require you to provide to demonstrate adherence to this clause.

-You may choose to, or Medipass may invite you to submit comments or ideas about the Service, including without limitation about how to improve the Service or Medipass’ products (“Ideas”).
+9.2 You may choose to, or Medipass may invite you to submit comments or ideas about the Service, including without limitation about how to improve the Service or Medipass’ products (“Ideas”).
 By submitting any Idea, you agree that your disclosure is gratuitous, unsolicited and without restriction and will not place Medipass under any fiduciary or other obligation and that Medipass is free to use the Idea without any additional compensation to you, and/or to disclose the Idea on a non-confidential basis or otherwise to anyone.
 You further acknowledge that, by acceptance of your submission, Medipass does not waive any rights to use similar or related ideas previously known to Medipass, or developed by its employees, or obtained from sources other than you.

 Copyright in all content contained on this Service, including but not limited to text, drawings, photographs and page layout, subsists under, and is protected by, the Australian Copyright Act 1968 (Cth) and international copyright laws and, unless stated otherwise, is owned by Medipass or used by Medipass under licence.